div9/wc/README.md

 `ccwc` requires Python, version 3.12

 It also requires the `click` library to be installed.
 Install it using `pip install click`.
+Click provides a really nice API for designing command line arguments and options.

 ### Project Structure